offline-ai/cli-plugin-cmd-brain.js/README.md

 ## `ai brain:list [NAME]`

-📜 List downloaded or online brains, defaults to downloaded.
+📜 List downloaded or not downloaded brains, defaults to not downloaded.

 ```
 USAGE